LLyq17/Computational-Physics/README.md

 and similarly for higher orders.
 This formulation is especially useful because when a new data point is added, only the new divided differences are needed, so the interpolation polynomial can be updated efficiently.

 ### Code example: Newton interpolation for $\sin(x)$
-Here is a simple Python example using quadratic Lagrange interpolation on the function $\sin(x)$.
+Here is a simple Python example using Newton interpolation on the function $\sin(x)$.

 ```python
 import os